 Due to a lack of attention to systems of oppression other than heterosexism (such as racism, anti-Blackness, cissexism, and ableism), these spaces often center the experiences and needs of white, cisgender, nondisabled, gay students.

-LGBTQ+ centers must also grapple with how to support college students facing increasing food and housing insecurity.
+LGBTQ+ centers must also grapple with how to support college students facing food and housing insecurity.
 After surveying 43,000 students at 66 four-year and community colleges, a 2018 report by the Wisconsin HOPE Lab showed that lesbian, gay, and bisexual students experienced higher rates of food and housing insecurity and homelessness than heterosexual students.

 The opportunities and challenges facing LGBTQ+ centers and staff highlight the need to establish and better support these crucial spaces on more college campuses.
-Learners are increasingly and unabashedly living their truths and seeking to get involved in social justice activism.
+Students are increasingly and unabashedly living their truths and seeking to get involved in social justice activism.
 The need for affirming spaces for students to develop their identities, leadership skills, and voices continues to grow.

-“Best practices must ensure that we are centering those who are pushed furthest to the margins in our advocacy,” says Burden.
-“Working across departments and divisions to develop a vision for a college resource center that encompasses many different layers and works to build a campus community where queer people are able to thrive as their most authentic self.”
+[It is important to work] across departments and divisions to develop a vision for a college resource center that encompasses many different layers and works to build a campus community where queer people are able to thrive as their most authentic self.

-With Advice From
+With Advice From:

-Scott Burden (he/him) is the Director of the Pride Center for Sexual Orientation and Gender Diversity at Lehigh University.
-He was born and raised in the great state of Michigan and has a passion for building queer community while supporting all those in their journey towards authenticity.
-He also has a passion for educating folks about intersectional social justice and queer politics.
+Scott Burden (he/him) is the director of the Pride Center for Sexual Orientation and Gender Diversity at Lehigh University.
+He was born and raised in Michigan and has a passion for building queer community while supporting all those in their journey toward authenticity.
+He is also passionate about educating folks about intersectional social justice and queer politics.